leoherzog/WundergroundStationForwarder/README.md

 ## How to Update

-1. Copy the code from [`code.gs`](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest/download/code.gs) from [the latest release](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest) in this repository to your `Code.gs` file and `💾 Save`.
+1. Overwrite the code from [`code.gs`](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest/download/code.gs) from [the latest release](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest) in this repository to your `Code.gs` file and `💾 Save`.
 2. Make sure your API Keys and settings on lines 10 through 48 are correct.
 3. Run the "Schedule" function again with the `▷ Run` button in the toolbar.